 It was fun to make them.
 They were super warm, lovely and appreciated by friends and family.
 The next season I bought a little workhorse of a home sewing machine, a Juki.
 I wanted to keep making mittens, but Julia was busy with her fine artwork and marionettes (see www.juliazanes.com for more on her incredible work), so she opted out.
 She graciously gave me the business and has also given me many sweaters to work with over the years.
 I try to keep her in mittens!!

 Since then I've been making mittens, collecting materials, further fine tuning the patterns, developing more sizes and the style to make them uniquely "my mittens", which I ended up calling the business.
 Initially I made them at home, until the increasing number of bins of old sweaters outgrew the house.
 I had a studio on Canal Street in Bellows Falls, VT one winter, in the lobby of the Exner Block, (courtesy of Robert McBride and his kind tendency to support local artists and craftspeople).
 This space provided me with some nice local visibility, and I had some store front sales during the holiday season.
 However, while I was there, I had to pack up my bins at the end of each day and store them in a closet, which was not ideal.
-Shortly after leaving there, I was able to rent an absolute peach of a studio, the second floor of 5 Rockingham St., on the square in Bellows Falls,VT, where I worked for two years! (thanks to Peter Stolley and then current owner Sharon Boccelli) It was fabulous to work there, and I had a full view of the entire downtown square of Bellows Falls, so I could spy on everyone while I was working :) At present, I have moved my studio back to a wonderful light-filled barn space on my property in Westminster West.
+Shortly after leaving there, I was able to rent an absolute peach of a studio, the second floor of 5 Rockingham St., on the square in Bellows Falls,VT, where I worked for two years.
+It was fabulous to work there, and I had a full view of the entire downtown square of Bellows Falls.
+At present, I have moved my studio back to a wonderful light-filled barn space on my property in Westminster West.
 However, here is a great photo of Bellows Falls on a winter evening from the top of Fall Mountain. photo credit: Lila Shaw

 HOW LONG DOES IT TAKE TO MAKE A PAIR OF MITTENS?